Is learning a new language difficult and boring for you?

 You can access thousands of hours of subtitled content in the language you wish to learn.
 Each month, they also add fresh content, so there’s always something new for learners.

 Let’s say you are learning German.
-You can find categories such as new releases, popular, binge-worthy shows, short movies, and specific genres like sci-fi & fantasy, thrillers, teens, historical dramas, comedies, etc.
+You can find categories such as new releases, popular, binge-worthy shows, short movies, and specific genres like sci-fi and fantasy, thrillers, teens, historical dramas, and comedies.

 They also have beginner-friendly clips, starters, animation, and cartoons for new learners looking to start at the elementary level.